Sputter/Evaporation Dual Chamber System (AJA Orion)

 / binary compounds (MgB2 etc.), and topological insulators (Bi/Te/Se with Cu/Ca/Cr doping), respectively.
 The metal MBE

-are devoted to depositing more conventional magnetic materials (12 guns) and
+systems are devoted to depositing more conventional magnetic materials (12

-superconductors (8 guns), respectively.
-The analysis module enables sensitive
+guns) and superconductors (8 guns), respectively.
+The analysis module enables

 spectroscopy), and is equipped with an ion sputter gun for depth